• Read articles

 Reference | Related Articles | Metrics

-Expert consensus on the clinical diagnosis and treatment of cutaneous tuberculosis in China (2024)
+Chinese expert consensus on the diagnosis and treatment of scabies (2026 edition)

 Reference | Related Articles | Metrics